Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 ---

-In [Part 1](/posts/journey-behind-velocity-lapse-part-1/), I shared the "journey" of creating [Velocity Lapse](https://velocitylapse.com) (a time lapse app for Android), up to the first internal testing release.
+In [Part 1](/posts/journey-behind-velocity-lapse-part-1/), I shared the "journey" of creating [Velocity Lapse](https://velocitylapse.com) (a time-lapse app for Android), up to the first internal testing release.

 ### Technical setbacks